dilhan2013/cordova-plugin-windows-filepicker/README.md

 #File picker for windows platform
 This plugin enables use to select files using native file selector dialog in windows.
-You can also provide specific file type such as *.pdf, *.docx. by default it will display all file types (*.*)
+You can also provide specific file type such as *.pdf, *.docx.
+By default it will display all file types (*.*)

 ### Simple Usage ###